wristtattoo/jekyll-klise/13daysoffigma.md

 comments: false
 tags: figma 13 days 13DOF
 ---
+### Day 5 - Said no user ever
+Figma Prototype: <a href="/13-days-of-figma-day-5-said-no-user-ever/" title="Day 5 - Said no user ever" alt="Day 5 - Said no user ever">Day 5 - Said no user ever</a>

+> Empathic design is a consideration of how the end-user will use what is being designed.
+Exposing a project to empathy design early on in UX gains valuable feeback potentially saving hours of development time.
+UX is an approach to design and development that focuses on the context of use for the solution designed and having empathy of the end-users of a product, service, or system in order to improve the quality of the final solution.
+Empathy design has proven essential in my experience. ~ Terry

+Taken from [Issue 115](/issue-115-27-july-2018-geocities-search-y2k-misinformation/){:title="Issue 115"}{:alt="Issue 115"} - [Said no user ever ](https://uxplanet.org/what-you-need-to-know-about-gestalt-principle-c440f5d7fc1d){:title="Said no user ever "}{:alt="Said no user ever "}{:target="_blank"}

+---

+<br><br>

 ### Day 4 - What You Need to Know About Gestalt Principle #1

 Figma Prototype: <a href="/13-days-of-figma-day-4-what-you-need-to-know-about-gestalt-principle-1/" title="Day 4 - What You Need to Know About Gestalt Principle #1" alt="Day 4 - What You Need to Know About Gestalt Principle #1">Day 4 - What You Need to Know About Gestalt Principle #1</a>